seansawyer/metal/README.md

 However, Metal does not introduce any dependencies on logging frameworks or other libraries.

-Thanks to the authors of [Lager](https://github.com/basho/lager), whose parse transform approach gave me the idea.

-## Notes for those using Lager ##

-* You must use the per-file compiler attributes rather than the compiler attribute for now.
-Sorry!
-* When adding parse transforms, be sure to add `metal_transform` __before__ `lager_transform`.
-* Don't skip `metal_transform`.
-If you do, Lager's parse transform won't see any calls to Lager, and you'll lose its nice short-circuiting when the requested level is not enabled.
+To get started, add Metal to the `deps` list in your `rebar.config`:

+    {'metal', ".*", {git, "git://github.com/seansawyer/metal.git", "master"}}

 ## Usage in library applications ##

-Just enable the Metal parse_transform during compilation by one of the following:
+Just enable the Metal parse_transform during compilation by doing one of the following:

-* Add the parse_transform to your compiler flags: `{parse_transform, metal_transform}`
+* Adding the parse_transform to your compiler flags: `{parse_transform, metal_transform}`.
+If you have some method of forcing this on users of your library, like a Rebar config file, this is a good option.
-* Add a compiler attribute to your modules: `-compile([{parse_transform, metal_transform}]).`
+* Adding a compiler attribute to your modules: `-compile([{parse_transform, metal_transform}]).` There are various reasons you might choose this; one is discussed below.

 Do not define the log_backend macro or application environment variable.
 This will be left to developers who use your application as a dependency.